hashicorp/terraform/website/docs/language/functions/tonumber.html.md

 convert types automatically where required.
 Use the explicit type conversion functions only to normalize types returned in module outputs.

-Only numbers and strings containing decimal representations of numbers can be converted to number.
+Only numbers, `null`, and strings containing decimal representations of numbers can be converted to number.
 All other values will produce an error.

 ## Examples